Kangonaut/aegis-athena/mission-docs/spacecraft.md

 This naming was carefully chosen to communicate our ambitious project's purpose and goals, in a way that is unique, yet informative — standing as a beacon of our roboust commitment toward space travel and exploration.
 It is more than just an acronym, it is an embodiment of humanity's unyielding spirit of discovery and the many hopes pinned on our journey to the moon.

-## 2.2 Purpose and Function of the S.P.A.C.E.C.R.A.F.T.
-Module
+## 2.2 Purpose and Function of the SPACECRAFT Module

-The S.P.A.C.E.C.R.A.F.T. module embraces a dual-function profile as both a command and service module, conceiving a harmonious blend of functional efficiency and comfort — a veritable home in the cosmos for our brave trio of astronauts.
+The SPACECRAFT module embraces a dual-function profile as both a command and service module, conceiving a harmonious blend of functional efficiency and comfort — a veritable home in the cosmos for our brave trio of astronauts.

 ### 2.2.1 Crew Accommodation and Life Support

-Designed with a deep understanding of the complexities and challenges of prolonged space travel, the S.P.A.C.E.C.R.A.F.T. delivers all essential life support systems.
+Designed with a deep understanding of the complexities and challenges of prolonged space travel, the SPACECRAFT delivers all essential life support systems.
 From breathable air, temperature regulation, to waste disposal and radiation protection, every necessity has been considered and integrated meticulously.
 It further provisions well-designed living quarters and workstations — an epitome of in-orbit ergonomic design and habitation safety.

 ### 2.2.2 Propulsion

-S.P.A.C.E.C.R.A.F.T. props its heart on a cutting-edge propulsion system.
+SPACECRAFT props its heart on a cutting-edge propulsion system.
 This module shoulders the responsibility of performing the Hohmann Transfer, which essentially propels the craft from Earth to the Moon and vice versa, with minimal fuel expenditure.
 The propulsion system further makes possible the critical de-orbit maneuver enabling the re-entry process — the homecoming of our brave explorers.

-### 2.2.3 Interaction with the A.P.O.L.L.O.
-Module
+### 2.2.3 Interaction with the APOLLO Module

-For a substantial fraction of the mission, the S.P.A.C.E.C.R.A.F.T. cohabits with A.P.O.L.L.O., the lunar lander module.
-While an operative duo will utilize the A.P.O.L.L.O. module for their historic voyage to the harsh lunar landscapes, one astronaut will remain aboard the S.P.A.C.E.C.R.A.F.T. module, maintaining orbit around the moon.
+For a substantial fraction of the mission, the SPACECRAFT cohabits with APOLLO, the lunar lander module.
+While an operative duo will utilize the APOLLO module for their historic voyage to the harsh lunar landscapes, one astronaut will remain aboard the SPACECRAFT module, maintaining orbit around the moon.
 This orbital configuration opens up avenues for off-lunar experiments, providing insights into the moon's gravitational field and broadening our lunar comprehension.

 ### 2.2.4 Communication Module

-An essential organ of the S.P.A.C.E.C.R.A.F.T. module is its cognitively advanced communication module.
+An essential organ of the SPACECRAFT module is its cognitively advanced communication module.
 This integrated system enables unswerving communication channels between Earth, encapsulating the cogs of crucial information exchange in every phase of the journey.
-Beyond conversing with Earth, the module facilitates constant communication with the A.P.O.L.L.O. module, ensuring unremitting coordination during the mission's course.
+Beyond conversing with Earth, the module facilitates constant communication with the APOLLO module, ensuring unremitting coordination during the mission's course.

-Envisaged in the spirit of precision and innovation, S.P.A.C.E.C.R.A.F.T. stands as an exemplary paean to human ingenuity.
+Envisaged in the spirit of precision and innovation, SPACECRAFT stands as an exemplary paean to human ingenuity.
 The careful design renditions translate into a formidable vessel intended to ferry humanity toward our closest cosmic neighbor, whilst catering to the crew's needs, ensuring their safety, and preserving our hopes for lunar exploration and beyond.

 ## 2.3 Systems

 ### 2.3.1 Electrical Power System (EPS)

-Representing the lifeblood of all on-board operations, the Electrical Power System (EPS) breathes energy into every electrical part and function of the S.P.A.C.E.C.R.A.F.T. module.
+Representing the lifeblood of all on-board operations, the Electrical Power System (EPS) breathes energy into every electrical part and function of the SPACECRAFT module.

 #### 2.3.1.1 Fuel Cell